mapninja/Earthsys144/week07/03_TURN_IN_getting_xyz_tiles_from_earth_engine.md

 If you are still setting up Earth Engine, return to the course login and setup lab before starting this exercise.

-> **Screenshot placeholder:** Google Earth Engine Data Catalog page showing a dataset with a sample script and a button labeled **Open in Code Editor** or **Launch in Code Editor**.
-The image should help beginners see where to start from the catalog page.
+Use the Data Catalog sample script and the Code Editor launch button as your starting point.

-## Part 1: Choose a Dataset from the Earth Engine Data Catalog
+## Part 1: Choose a Dataset from the Google Earth Engine Data Catalog

 1. Open the Google Earth Engine Data Catalog: